-Arabic Text: An Arabic translation must be submitted for: (1) title of the article, (2) each authors' name and affiliation, and (3) abstracts.
+Arabic Text: An Arabic translation must be submitted for abstracts.

-Title Page: The title page must contain (1) title of the article in Arabic and English, (2) correct first name, middle initial and family name of each author plus highest degrees, not more than 2, in that specific order (3) Arabic translation for all authors names (4) any disclaimers, and (5) a short running title of no more than 40 characters (count letters and spaces).
-The second page should include in English and Arabic (1) name and address of the department(s) and institution(s) from where the research was carried out for each author; affiliation address should be a record of where an author is currently working.
-If the study was previously carried out at another institute this should appears as "formerly of" (2) current position and affiliation address for the corresponding author and (3) first name, address, telephone number, fax number and e-mail address of author to whom correspondence should be sent if it differs from the first author.
-Review articles should consist of one or 2 authors, only Clinical Review or Meta-analysis may include multiple authors.
+Title Page: The title page must contain (1) title of the article in English, (2) correct first name, middle initial and family name of each author plus highest degrees, not more than 2, in that specific order (3) any disclaimers, and (4) a short running title of no more than 40 characters (count letters and spaces).
+The second page should include in English (1) name and address of the department(s) and institution(s) from where the research was carried out for each author; affiliation address should be a record of where an author is currently working.
+If the study was previously carried out at another institute this should appears as "formerly of" (2) current position and affiliation address for the corresponding author and (3) first name, address, telephone number, mobile number and e-mail address of author to whom correspondence should be sent if it differs from the first author.
+Review articles should consist of one or

+2 authors, only Clinical Review or Meta-analysis may include multiple authors.
 Case Reports should preferably not exceed 4 authors.